coding-lemur/wateringsystem2-controller-esp32/README.md

 - Monitoring th soil moisture of the plant
 - Monitoring of energy consumption
 - super long deepsleep times to save energy
-- easy to configurable with the help of node-red
+- easy to configurable with the help of [Node-RED](https://nodered.org/)
 - Controllable via MQTT
 - widely-used sensors
 - completly asynchron programming